scipy-conference/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     d61ac71a00bf73a38434c884c0aa82c9
     13d54ee5821a739d50fc824214ae9a60

-The query syntax is based on the MongoDB :cite:`mongodb` syntax, enabling logical or arithmetic operators, for instance.
+The query syntax is based on the MongoDB :cite:`mongodb` syntax and enables, for instance, logical and arithmetic operators.
 In fact, ``signac`` natively supports export of its databases to MongoDB.
-Although we can add support for integration with any database management system, we decided to start with MongoDB for two reasons: first, because researchers are likely to prefer the comparatively less rigid approach of NoSQL databases to table-based relational databases; and second, because it requires minimal overhead to translate from a ``signac`` database to another JSON-based database.
+Although we can add support for integration with any database management system, we started with MongoDB for two reasons: first, because researchers are likely to prefer the comparatively less rigid approach of NoSQL databases to table-based relational databases; and second, because translation from a ``signac`` database to another JSON-based database is relatively straightforward.
-Due to this ease of export and the shared query syntax, switching back and forth between ``signac`` and MongoDB is quite easy.
+Due to the ease of export and shared query syntax, switching between ``signac`` and MongoDB is quite easy.

 At any point, we can also get an overview of what the implicit data space schema looks like: